Neighbourhood shopping centres in Montreal: Plaza Côte-des-Neiges

 Plaza Côte-des-Neiges is a mid-size two stories indoor mall located in the Côte-des-Neiges–Notre-Dame-de-Grâce borough of Montreal, Quebec, Canada.
 It is operated by Gestion Plaza Côte-des-Neiges.
 The Plaza has space for over 100 stores.
 They include a medical clinic, a dental clinic, daycare centre, a movie theatre, restaurants and many small independent businesses.
 The plaza was officially opened on October 3, 1968, with 68 stores anchored by Miracle Mart, Steinberg's and Wise.

-In October 1985, Plaza Côtes-des-Neige announced an expansion to add 46 more stores and a Canadian Tire.
+In October 1985, Plaza Côte-des-Neiges announced an expansion to add 46 more stores and a Canadian Tire.
 The mall owner had to reacquire the lease of Miracle Mart in order to find the necessary space for the expansion.
 Miracle Mart left in June 1985.